 "What most people don't know is that food is not just calories; it's information.
 It actually contains messages that communicate to every cell in our body.
 Our gene expression, our hormones, our immune system, our gut flora, our brain chemistry, our muscle mass, our metabolism and more are all changed with every single bite of food.” -Mark Hyman

 So forget head aching over points, calories, or grams of [insert exhausting equation].
-I see food as a tool given to us by nature, not the enemy.
+I see food as a gift given to us by nature, not the enemy.
 My food ethos is not about not about eating less, it's about nourishing more.
-I encourage clients to select foods and products that are closest to nature.
+I encourage selecting foods and products that are closest to nature.
 Keep it real, fresh, and authentic.
 Eat local, seasonal, and organic whenever possible.
 Simply put, if nature made it, eat it.
 If man made it, leave it.
-Unprocessed, whole foods provide more nutrients than processed, packaged foods; end of story.

 Do you eat a clean, wholesome diet and still suffer from symptoms or not getting the results you're looking for?
 Maybe your friend is having great success eating one way, and no matter how much you follow suit, you can't achieve the same results?
 I have found that most people struggle with their health because they lack a personal approach that meets their individual needs, or worse, they try to follow a plan that's not designed for them.